Skip to Content Skip to Navigation

 Once per year in late winter or early spring before the new growth emerges, cut the entire clump of last year’s foliage back with hedge trimmers and compost it.
 Beyond that, no other maintenance is necessary.
 Zones 4-9.

 When you feel its succulent leaves, you’ll see why Rock ‘N Grow stonecrop is so drought tolerant.
-It stores water in its foliage and stems as a reserve, and usually doesn’t require supplemental water once the roots are established.
+It stores water in its foliage and stems as a reserve, and usually doesn’t require supplemental water once the roots are established, proving its function as one of easy-care perennials.
 Plant it in full sun and very well-drained soil, and do not add fertilizer or organic matter when you plant it.
 Lean and mean is how Sedum rolls--pamper it and you’ll be disappointed.

 Sedum comes in many sizes, shapes and colors.
-The Rock ‘N Grow collection includes both upright mounded and low spreading types that are hardy in zones 3-9.
+The Rock ‘N Grow collection includes both upright mounded and low spreading types that are hardy in zones 3-9, ideal for gardeners seeking hardy low maintenance perennials.
 Expect them all to bloom in late summer and fall, providing a late season pollen source for bees and butterflies.
-Leave it alone in fall and then cut any remaining foliage down to the ground in early spring.
+Leave it alone in fall and then cut any remaining foliage down to the ground in early spring, keeping these low maintenance garden plants looking their best.

 During the hottest months of summer, the cool blue flowers of Russian sage are a welcome respite in the garden.
-While older varieties grew much too large for most garden spaces, anyone can fit ‘Denim ‘n Lace’ in their garden.
+While older varieties grew much too large for most garden spaces, anyone can fit ‘Denim ‘n Lace’ in their garden, a trait valued in low maintenance perennials.
 Its mature size is about 2 ½’ tall and 3’ wide.
 You’ll love how it forms a more dense, upright clump and is completely covered in flowers beginning in midsummer.

 Like sedum, Russian sage is not a plant that enjoys pampering.
-Grow it in very well-drained, sandy or rocky soil and do not add fertilizer or organic matter when planting it.
+Grow it in very well-drained, sandy or rocky soil and do not add fertilizer or organic matter when planting it, aligning it with other drought tolerant perennials.
 It enjoys drier soils and rarely requires supplemental water.
-The only maintenance it should need is cutting the stems back to about 3” tall in early spring before new growth appears.
+The only maintenance it should need is cutting the stems back to about 3” tall in early spring before new growth appears, confirming its place among easy-care perennials.
+Zones 4-9.
 Zones 4-9.

 Patent Info: Festival Star Gypsophila paniculata USPP14818 Can2631; Sweet Romance® Lavandula angustifolia USPP23001 Can4906; 'Tuscan Sun' Heliopsis USPP18763; 'Cat's Meow' Nepeta faassenii USPP24472 CanPBRAF; 'Denim 'n Lace' Perovskia atriplicifolia USPPAF CanPBRAF